MechanicalRock/mechanicalrock.github.io/_posts/2019-07-07-inception-pipelines-pt7.markdown

 ![trail]({{ site.url }}/img/inception-pipelines/part-7/cover.jpg)

 Hi, I'm Pipeline Pete and I welcome you to "AWS things you should know about but don't".
-In this lesson we'll learn how to enable [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) at the [AWS Organizations](https://aws.amazon.com/organizations/) level so that you never have to think about setting it up again (or live with that perpetual niggley fear that someone has tampered with it inside your account).
+In this lesson we'll learn how to enable [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) at the [AWS Organizations](https://aws.amazon.com/organizations/) level so that you never have to think about setting it up again (or live with that perpetual niggling fear that someone has tampered with it inside your account).

 Typically you'll see [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) enabled within an account and recording events into an [S3 Bucket](https://aws.amazon.com/s3/).
 When it is done this way though, there is always a possibility that a rogue actor, with the right permissions, can tampered with it.
 However [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) can also be enabled through [AWS Organizations](https://aws.amazon.com/organizations/).
 This means you can pick your Security/Audit account to receive **ALL** the trail events and the individual accounts don't get a chance to tamper with them as they never see the trail.
 You even get the additional benefit that any new accounts that get added to your [AWS Organizations](https://aws.amazon.com/organizations/) automatically start recording events into the bucket.